-Data from the US Census and MassDOT Office of Transportation Planning, provided to Metropolitan Planning Organizations, both indicate a continuation in population decline over the next three decades, with the regional population dipping below 200,000 in 2030.
+Data from the U.S. Census and Massachusetts Department of Transportation (MassDOT) Office of Transportation Planning, provided to Metropolitan Planning Organizations, both indicate a continuation in population decline over the next three decades, with the regional population dipping below 200,000 in 2030.
 These projections, however, do not take into account factors such as the Cape's profile as a seasonal and retirement destination.
 The continued attractiveness of the Cape as a retirement destination amplifies the influence of future migration, as opposed to natural growth and may result in an underestimation in population.2